Brassall suburb profile

 Brassall rental market trends

-The rental market in Brassall has experienced moderate growth, with house rents increasing by 6.0% over the past year to $530 per week, while unit rents have risen by 7.5% to $430 per week.
-This steady growth reflects the suburb's appeal, offering a balance of affordability and convenience, making it an attractive option for both renters and investors.
+The rental market in Brassall has experienced steady growth, with house rents increasing 8.3% over the past year to $520 per week, while unit rents have risen 6.8% to $390 per week.
+With its appealing suburban lifestyle and ongoing development, Brassall continues to attract both renters and investors seeking value and growth potential in the Queensland market.

 Suburbs near Brassall